sgwie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Prints out results of BREATH to the power of LOVE.
 BREATH and LOVE are environment variables 11-binary_to_decimal
 Prints out number in base 10 from base 2.
-The number is stored in the environment variable BINARY
+The number is stored in the environment variable BINARY 12-combinations

+Prints out all possible combination of letters a-z.
+Output is one combination per line, alpha ordered and "oo" is not printed.